 24 Jul Helping Struggling Employees Adjust to Working Remotely

 Since working from home is the “new normal,” other employees encounter struggles that are affecting their work performance.
-For employees who are already accustomed to working in the office, the transition to a work-from-home arrangement may be tough.
+For employees who are already accustomed to working in the office, the transition to working remotely may be tough.
 It is not just because their workspace will be different, but many other factors can distract them from working, including the current pressure and worry of the pandemic.

 Assess the situation